JeanneMolyneux/maven_challenge_PlatoPizza/README.md

 # maven_challenge_PlatoPizza
 This repo contains the file for my entry into the Maven Analytics Pizza Challenge!

+To see a screenshot of the dashboard check out the plato_pizza_dashboard.png file

 Details can be found here: https://www.mavenanalytics.io/blog/maven-pizza-challenge

 I created a small single page dashboard in Power BI and tried to answer the following prompts.